kniEngine/kni/Documentation/articles/content/custom_effects.md

 ## MGFX

-MGFX is KNI's own "FX" runtime and tools which with the following core goals:
+MGFX is KNI's "Effect" runtime and tools which with the following core goals:

 * Support a similar technique, passes, shaders structure as Microsoft FX files.
 * Have a textual format for ease of editing.